By: Elizabeth Jachim | Updated: 6/11/2025

 - Pro/Con: Free if you click “x” on the top right corner of the paywall every time (yearly subscription is $30).

 - Pro: With internet access, it instantly provides detailed information on each plant, including: a world map of its native range, how to care for the plant, and interesting background information about the plant (scroll down on the result page to see all of the above information).
+It can also identify insects and trees.
+For trees, follow the app guidelines for best results.

 - Con: Not always 100% accurate, showing significantly reduced accuracy with young sprouts/ seedlings.
 Still, it provides highly accurate results overall.